 Completely Reinstall iOS to Repair Slow WiFi Connection on iPhone

 iMyFone D-Back is a simple and lightweight tool to recover the deleted data from iPhone/iPad/iPod touch and fix different iOS issues by reinstalling iOS.
 The software offers a simple step by step wizard to recover the data from all the possible way you can find.
-If you cannot use your iPhone after iOS 11 update, you can also try the program to fix.
+If you cannot use your iPhone after iOS 11 or iOS 12 update, you can also try the program to fix.

 Key Features of iMyFone D-Back